stdword/obsidian-auto-note-mover/README.md

 # Auto Note Mover

+---
+> ‼️ IMPORTANT: This is the fork of the original plugin.
+Some bugs are fixed and some features are added.
+>
+> You can use it with the help of the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.
+See release details via commit messages in [Releases](https://github.com/stdword/obsidian-auto-note-mover/releases) section.
+---

 Auto Note Mover will automatically move the active notes to their respective folders according to the rules.

 ## How it works